 Tube-shunt surgery (also called Glaucoma Drainage Implant surgery) is similar to trabeculectomy in that a new drain is created in the eye.
 The tube-shunt involves inserting a small tube inside the eye which drains to a device that is placed under the eyelid.
 This is performed in patients who are unlikely to achieve good results with a trabeculectomy due to the type of glaucoma they have, scarring from previous surgeries, or other reasons.
 Tube-shunts have similar risks to trabeculectomies.
 Your surgeon will discuss which surgery is more likely to be successful for you.

 New glaucoma surgeries:

-The iStent® Trabecular Micro-Bypass Stent is the smallest implant in all of medicine.
+The iStent Inject® Trabecular Micro-Bypass Stent is the smallest implant in all of medicine.
 It may be implanted at the time of cataract surgery to reduce intraocular pressure (IOP) in patients with mild to moderate glaucoma.
-The iStent is placed in the trabecular meshwork, creating a path for fluid to drain into the eye’s natural drainage system.
+The iStent is placed in the eye’s natural drain to improve the outflow of fluid.
 Your surgeon will determine if you are a good candidate for this surgery.
-If this surgery doesn’t succeed in lowering intraocular pressure, other glaucoma surgeries, like trabeculectomy, may be performed subsequently if needed.
+If this surgery doesn’t succeed in lowering intraocular pressure, other glaucoma surgeries may be performed later if needed.

-For more information from the company website, click here.
+For more information, click here.